logicly-au/validator.com.au-old/_source/_mds-validator/major-systems-operations.md

 ---
 layout: default
 title: Major Systems Operation
-direction: MDS Validator Documentation
+direction: Online Validator Documentation
 directory:
   - url: /mds-validator/index.html
-    name: MDS Validator Documentation
+    name: Online Validator Documentation
 last_modified: Monday, 01 June 2015, 13:03:17
 ---

 <ul id="toc">
 <li>Table of contents</li>
 </ul>
-### Access to the MDS Validator
+## Access to the Online Validator
-<p>Access to the MDS Validator is via the following URL: <a target="blank" href="https://webval.validator.com.au">https://webval.validator.com.au</a></p>
+<p>Access to the Online Validator is via the following URL: <a target="blank" href="https://webval.validator.com.au">https://webval.validator.com.au</a></p>
-### Registering for Access to the MDS Validator
+## Registering for Access to the Online Validator
-<p>Please visit <a href="/mds-validator/register-for-mds-online-validator/">Registering for Access to MDS Validator</a></p>
+<p>Please visit <a href="/mds-validator/register-for-mds-online-validator/">Registering for Access to Online Validator</a></p>
-### Levels of Access
+## Levels of Access
-<p>There are five levels of access within the MDS Validator: Submitter, Reviewer, Acceptor, Exporter and Administrator.</p>
+<p>There are five levels of access within the Online Validator: Submitter, Reviewer, Acceptor, Exporter and Administrator.</p>
 <p>Submitters are usually based in the jurisdiction.
 A Submitter may:</p>

 - upload and review potential submissions